bschmalhofer/otobo-ideas/README.md

   * use N-tier translations, e.g. Portuguese falling back to Brazilian Portugues falling back to English
   * A Louisiana Crèole translation
 * Web related
-  * Mojolicious for the Generic Interface
+  * Mojolicious or Raisin, or .., for the Generic Interface
   * Check whether OpenGraph is supported
   * facicon
   * Eliminate Apache altogether